All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 c) Hypothesis and Objectives

-• Indicate which works in the compendium address them.
+- Indicate which works in the compendium address each objective.

 d) General Methodology